peteriscaurs/ubiquiti-web-app/README.md

 ## Future Enhancements

-- URL parameters: Persist search filters when switching between list and grid views by ensuring URL parameters are retained
-- Sticky Table Header: Implement a sticky table header for the device list to enhance UX.
 - Custom Checkboxes: Implement custom filter checkboxes that match the design specifications, including custom border colors, border-radius and the tick SVG.

 ## Prerequisites